timcdlucas/translucent_interpretable_ML_review/translucent.md

 First considering the case of using genus as a categorical random effect to encapsulate some phylogenetic information, the first issue is that by default, new genera will have predictions that implicitly assume they are of the reference genus in the one-hot encoded dummy variables.
 Instead we can give every genus its own dummy variable.
-While rank deficient form would cause identifiability issues with the intercept in a linear model, the random columns and greedy splitting of random forests means this will not cause problems.
+While rank deficient form would cause identifiability issues with the intercept in a linear model, the random columns and greedy splitting during tree building means this is handled without modifications to the standard Random Forest algorithm.
 The second issue above was that of regularisation.
 Random Forest will automatically consider all interactions between our covariates and genus effect.
 Random Forest is natively regularised by the bootstrap aggregation, and the complexity of the model is further controlled by hyper parameters as in figure @fig:rfhyp.
 The new model can therefore be fitted in the same way as the old model.
 However, given that I have added many covariates, I increased the range of the mtry parameter.
+I obtained an $r^2$ value of 0.70 for this model.
+As this is marginally better than the Random Forest model without genus as a covariate, this provides some evidence that phylogenetic effects are present.
+The best hyperparameters were mtry = 500 (which implies that many of the genera are not very useful on their own) and min.node.size = 5 which is the same as the model without genus as a covariate.

 The final consideration above was the case where we expect all predictions to be made on new categories.
 In the case of Random Forest, the above methods are suitable.